twotwotwo/sz/README.md

 just want to encode and decode bare blocks, you don't need this; use [the snappy-go library][snappy-go].

-sz includes [a modified version of snappy-go][cport] with the encoding logic ported to C.  (This isn't the more optimized C++ Snappy code.)
-It's compiled into your binary: target systems do not need the snappy library, though building the package requires a C compiler targeting the right platform.
+sz includes [a modified version of snappy-go][cport] with snappy-go's encoding logic ported to C.  (This isn't the more optimized C++ Snappy code.)
+It's disabled by default; change the import statements in [sz.go][szgo] to use it.
+If used, it's compiled into your binary: target systems do not need the snappy library, though building the package requires a C compiler targeting the right platform.
 The port ran about 50% faster for my compressible test content.
-It passes the original test suite, but that's all the assurance we have, so be aware.
-If you want to revert to the pure-Go version, just edit the import statement  in your copy of [sz.go][szgo].
+It passes the original test suite, but that's all the assurance we have, so be aware. .

 In general, sz is not a mature, tested implementation.
 Some things that would be great: